vian21/eshop/README.md

 1) Create a database
 2) Import 'db.sql' into your database
-3)signup via the signup page
+3) signup via the signup page

 # Thank you 😇